biojava/biojava-tutorial/structure/seqres.md

-SEQRES and ATOM records, mapping to Uniprot (SIFTs)
+SEQRES and ATOM Records, Mapping to Uniprot (SIFTs)
 ===================================================

 How molecular sequences are linked to experimentally observed atoms.